-The board shall be comprised of five to nine directors at any one time, and in order to facilitate efficient and effective daily operations, board members shall define their roles as minimally as possible.
+The Board shall be comprised of five to nine directors at any one time, and in order to facilitate efficient and effective daily operations, board members shall define roles of board members as minimally as possible.
 Board members shall not have the authority or ability to formulate or implement policy on an individual basis and all decisions shall be made collectively in accordance with board procedure.
-The Academy will have a Parent Teacher Committee (PTC) that will meet on a regular basis.
-The PTC will work closely with school administration and the board to identify opportunities for school programming, fundraising, and special events.
-Please refer to the responses under Parent and Community Involvement for additional details.
-Given the areas of expertise represented by the governing board members, the active parental participation through the PTC, and the day to day oversight CSUSA, there will be active and effective representation of key stakeholders.
+The School will have a Parent Teacher Committee (PTC) that will meet on a regular basis.
+The PTC will work closely with school Administration and the Board to identify opportunities for school programming, fundraising, and special events.
+Also, refer to the responses in Section IV under Parent and Community Involvement for additional details.
+Given the areas of expertise represented by the governing board members, the active parental participation through the PTC, and the day to day oversight of the educational management organization, there will be active and effective representation of key stakeholders.
 The board will evaluate the success of the school and the school leader by continuous monitoring, quarterly, semi-annual and annual surveys and active and effective representation of all stakeholders to ensure that the school will be an educational and operational success.

 3. Explain the procedure by which the founding board members have been recruited and selected.

 If a position is vacant, how and on what timeline will new members be recruited and added to the board?